rizsotto/scan-build/README.md

 How to use
 ----------

-This package contains 3 executable scripts.
-One called `bear` which takes a build command as argument and produce a compilation database file.
-(Compilation database is a JSON file described [here][JCDB].)
-The second called `beye` which takes a compilation database and run the analyzer against it and generates a report.
-The third called `scan-build` which does what `bear` and `beye` together do.

-After installation the usage is like this:
+To run the Clang static analyzer against a project goes like this:

+    $ scan-build run <your build command>

+To generate a compilation database file (compilation database is a JSON file described [here][JCDB]) goes like this:

-    $ scan-build <your build command>
+    $ scan-build intercept <your build command>

-It runs the analyzer and print out the location of the report at the end.
 Use `--help` to know more about the commands.

   [JCDB]: http://clang.llvm.org/docs/JSONCompilationDatabase.html